Jeswin-8801/dotfyles/README.md

 > [!Important]
 > Make sure to check if your WSL distro has the correct name by checking:
+>
 > ```shell
 > rg "Ubuntu" wezterm/.wezterm.lua
 > ```
+>
 > Change if needed

+- Also make sure you have the Bold, Italic and the Regular versions of the Nerd Font Installed

+> Change the font in `.wezterm.lua`

 ## Installed Packages